voila-dashboards/voila/README.md

 ## Documentation

-To get started with using Voila, check out the full documentation:
+To get started with using Voilà, check out the full documentation:

 https://voila.readthedocs.io/